For Teachers & Administrators

 Planning & approval

-Submit administrator proposal, form committee, set fair date, notify OAS of intent to register
+Submit administrator proposal, form committee, set fair date, notify affiliate fair of intent to register

 Months 3–4